ptrjst/flashcards/Quartermaster.md

 ### Almost done.

-Notice how this is a long card—it scrolls vertically.
+Notice how this is a long card.

+It scrolls vertically.

 #### Contact Information